Emergent Workload Inequality in Collective Excavation: Introduction

-Nest construction necessitates division of labor: individuals must coordinate activities to successfully manipulate and shape the environment \cite{scheiner_editorial_2024, duarte_evolutionary_2011, oster_caste_1978, beshers_regulation_2024}.
-Prior studies have shown that individual contributions to the single task of nest excavation are highly unequal, both in laboratory and in field studies \cite{charbonneau_lazy_2015}.
-In fact, a large percentage of a colony of workers at any given time is completely inactive \cite{charbonneau_workers_2015, charbonneau_when_2015}.
+Prior studies demonstrated that individual contributions to the single task of nest excavation are highly unequal, both in laboratory and in field studies \cite{charbonneau_lazy_2015}.
+In fact, a large percentage of a colony of workers at any given time does not participate in excavation \cite{charbonneau_workers_2015, charbonneau_when_2015}.
 In fire ant excavation, 30\% of workers complete approximately 70\% of the total work \cite{aguilar_collective_2018}.
-Recent studies have shown that this behavior is adaptive: using both cellular automata as well as robophysical models, Aguilar et al. showed that fire ants' unequal workload distribution optimized traffic flow, reducing jams and increasing excavation speed \cite{aguilar_collective_2018}.
-Other studies have demonstrated that the presence of these inactive workers may also increase the long-term persistence of the colony \cite{hasegawa_lazy_2016}.
+Recent studies posited that this behavior is adaptive: using both cellular automata as well as robophysical models, Aguilar et al. showed that fire ants' unequal workload distribution optimized traffic flow, reducing jams and increasing excavation speed \cite{aguilar_collective_2018}.

-How global workload inequality emerges from local interactions is not well understood.
-The origins of this workload inequality might be explained via two disparate hypotheses: 1.
-Certain characteristics of ants makes some intrinsically less likely to contribute such that they ``specialize'' in inactivity \cite{charbonneau_workers_2015} (for example, they are immature workers \cite{charbonneau_who_2017}) or 2.
-Workers are not intrinsically different; rather, other factors, such as environmental conditions, create a self-regulating phenomenon in which some ants choose to remain inactive.
-Several studies have investigated these hypotheses via mathematical models \cite{feng_dynamics_2021, khajehnejad_explaining_2023, porfiri_socially_2024, napoli2025role}.
-Many of these studies have remained in simulated environments, and have focused on colony-level behavioral trends.
-However, recent results suggest that individual interactions in crowded environments affect resultant traffic flow \cite{aguilar_collective_2018}.
+Despite the ubiquity of workload inequality, how this inequality arises from local interactions during nest construction is poorly understood.
+Some studies have argued that certain ants are less intrinsically motivated to work, such that they ``specialize'' in inactivity \cite{charbonneau_workers_2015, charbonneau_who_2017}.
+Others have argued that workers are not intrinsically different; rather, other factors, such as environmental conditions, create a self-regulating phenomenon in which some ants choose to remain inactive.
+These self-regulating phenomena have recently been probed via mathematical models \cite{feng_dynamics_2021, khajehnejad_explaining_2023, porfiri_socially_2024, napoli2025role}.
+These studies have largely remained in simulated environments and focused on colony-level behavioral trends.
+Additionally, many of these studies do not center the role of environmental constraints, which may heavily influence collective dynamics \cite{aguilar_collective_2018}.